Frequently Asked Questions (FAQ)

 Registration and payment can be made at any of our 4 customer service counters located at Employment & Employability Institute (Jurong East), NTUC Trade Union House (Bras Basah), TradeHub21 (Jurong East) or EMS Building (Benoi).

-As it is a requirement by CEA for the exam administrator to verify that all candidates meet the required pre-requisites, candidates will have to bring along the required documents (original) to any of our 4 customer service counters for verification before making payment.This MUST be done within the next working day after online registration.
+As it is a requirement by CEA for the exam administrator to verify that all candidates meet the required pre-requisites, new candidates and retakers MUST bring along these required documents (original highest qualification certificates, original RES course certificate, CEA qualification assessment email (if applicable), results slip of previous attempts (retakers only) and identification documents like NRIC and/or passport) to any of our 4 customer service counters for verification before making payment.This MUST be done within the next working day after online registration.
 Once the Candidate exceeds the given timeline, the seat will be released for new booking.

 Candidate who fails to produce the required documents for verification will not be allowed to register and make payment for the examinations.